cleolotta/fair-and-private-lm/README.md

   year={2021}
 }

-#### code
+### code
-contains the code to run the causal language modeling and to perform membership inference attack
+This folder contains the code to run the causal language modeling and to perform membership inference attack
 ##### Sources
 source code with with own adjustments:
 @article{mireshghallah2022memorization,